NicWickman/Sozu/index.md

 ## Tapping a Global Free Market

-Sozu is a crowdsourcing platform in development for the Ethereum and IPFS ecosystem.
+Sozu is a crowdsourcing platform in development for the Ethereum and IPFS ecosystems.
 Companies and individuals can instantly access a global workforce to complete intelligence tasks such as data labelling, transcription and surveys.
 These employers set their own price, retain their privacy, and pay the lowest fees in the industry.

 For workers, Sozu offers a fair and transparent source of income for billions of underbanked and underemployed people around the world.
 They expose no personally identifiable information, receive payment instantly upon having work accepted, and benefit from complete information about the nature and terms of the work they perform.